Businesses around the world are increasingly realising the benefits of temporary staffing. Read more here.

 The increasing adoption by employers of the gig economy and a flexible workforce is being driven by several factors, mainly by new technologies that allow for greater workplace flexibility such as collaboration tools which offer businesses a more flexible approach to how they manage key project initiatives and workload fluctuations.
 Other contributing factors include the difficulty of acquiring specific skills on a permanent basis owing to the worldwide war for talent, and the evolving complexity of traditional job roles.

-Andrew Morris, Director of Robert Half Australia said: “The gig economy is crucial for addressing businesses’ demands for greater flexibility, both today and in the future.
+Nicole Gorton, Director at Robert Half Australia said: “The gig economy is crucial for addressing businesses’ demands for greater flexibility, both today and in the future.
 Growing technological complexity is changing businesses, requiring more specialist and hard-to-find skills, and with traditional job roles evolving rapidly, businesses need to adopt more flexible approaches to recruitment to find the right balance of skills.”

 “Contract workers are essential for scaling any business and ensuring a contingency workforce.
 With the growing split of permanent and contract workers, employers need to ensure they are maximising the benefits of the professional gig economy and embracing the long-term strategic gains that temporary workers provide, such as increased staffing flexibility, access to skills, and better management of workload fluctuations.”